bobbyiliev/101-linux-commands-ebook/ebook/en/content/028-the-history-command.md

 # The `history` command

 If you type `history` you will get a list of the last 500 commands used.
-This gives you the possibility to copy paste commands that you executed in the past.
+This gives you the possibility to copy and paste commands that you executed in the past.

 This is powerful in combination with grep.
 So you can search for a command in your command history.